csev/sakai-scripts/README.md

 using the `wsl` command in the command line.
 Once you fix the bios and WIndows features settings, it runs pretty smoothly.

-Then install a SQL/PHP server like XAMPP.
+Then install a SQL/PHP server like XAMPP on Windows.
 It will give you a nice way to use Windows to so SQL things.
 It will be on port 3306.

-Since the WSL system and the Linux systemm have different addresses, you need a second root-like user so we make one in the XAMPP SQL UI:
+Since the WSL system and the Linux system have different IP addresses, you need a second root-like user so we make one in the Windows SQL UI:

     CREATE USER 'super'@'%' IDENTIFIED BY 'super';
     GRANT ALL PRIVILEGES ON *.* TO 'super'@'%' WITH GRANT OPTION;